4 Good Reasons Why Data Backup and Recovery is Important for your Business

 Data loss can leave an enterprise empty-handed, but also have them staring at potential hefty fines and a serious loss of goodwill.
 The cybersecurity landscape in 2018 was rife with incidents that ranged from ransomware attacks to data breaches.
 Several of these affected what many considered trusted organizations and resulted in focused scrutiny on the level of data privacy they afforded.
 2019 hasn’t been very different with major market players continuing to make headlines and light up the regulatory radar like it were Christmas!

 One of the best defenses against cyber-attacks like ransomware is to have a secure backup of all your data.
 While accidental data loss in itself is a great motivator to start backing up, there are also other factors that make backups a no-brainer.
-While we can go on about the many different reasons to consider a strong backup strategy, we’ll give you the five most common and important reasons that would make you jump on the backup bandwagon.
+While we can go on about the many different reasons to consider a strong data backup and recovery strategy, we’ll give you the five most common and important reasons that would make you jump on the backup bandwagon.
 In our experience, besides accidental data loss (i.e. spilling coffee, disks gone bad, lost laptops, etc.) we’ve seen most businesses list one or more of the following reasons as the rationale for why they care so much about their backups.
 Let’s take a closer look at each of them…